 - a) The area addresses with which the router has been configured (manualAreaAddresses). - b) The LAN addresses of the adjacencies on this circuit.
 The adjacency list includes only Level 1 routers within the same area.
-Only those adjacencies in state "Initializing" or "Up" are included.
+Only those adjacencies in the "Initializing" or "Up" states are included.
 The states are described in section 4.2.5. - c) The MTU Size field must be included.
-It indicates the largest packet (in bytes, including IPX header but not datalink header) that the router can receive on the circuit.
+It indicates the largest packet (in bytes, including the IPX header but not data-link header) that the router can receive on the circuit.